 Investors (IFISA holders) are matched up with borrowers.
 A borrower could be a business, an individual or a property developer.

-Lifetime ISAs are a form of Cash or Stocks and Shares ISAs available exclusively to 18- to 40-year-olds for the purpose of buying a home or saving for later life.
-Anyone eligible for a Lifetime ISA can put in up to £4,000 of their allowance during the 2021/22 tax year and get a 25% boost to their investment.
+Lifetime ISAs are a form of cash or stocks and Shares ISAs available exclusively to 18 to 40-year-olds for the purpose of buying a home or saving for later life.
+Anyone eligible for a lifetime ISA can put in up to £4,000 of their allowance each tax year until they turn 50 and get a 25% boost to their investment.

 An IFISA works by lending your money to borrowers in return for a set amount of interest.
 The calculations are based on how long you’re prepared to leave your money untouched for.

-You’re allowed to pay your full ISA allowance into your Innovative Finance ISA, if you choose to.
-For the 2021/22 tax year, the ISA allowance is £20,000.
+You’re allowed to pay your full ISA allowance into your innovative finance ISA, if you choose to.
+For the current tax year, the ISA allowance is £20,000.
 The tax year runs from 6th April to the 5th April.

 While an IFISA can be great for some people, there are also lots of risks associated with having one.